Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Taking care of your dog’s paws is a recommended part of grooming.
-You can stop problems before they develop into painful issues.
+You can stop problems before they develop into painful issues, or you can pick up any subtle changes early on.
 We can’t emphasize enough how vital it is to regularly handle your pet’s feet and ears.
 It’ll make your job (and your vet’s job) quicker and easier if your pup is used to it.
 Consider it bonding time with your dog that will help build trust between you.

 Featured image credit: Binikins, Shutterstock